 ACT Math Tips and Tools

 Knowing how to use your practice problems effectively is just about as important as having access to practice problems in the first place.
-Learn how to put those problems to work to their greatest effect and improve your score.
+Learn how to best approach ACT Math problems and ultimately improve your score.

-ACT Math Topics Guides
+ACT Math Topic Guides

-Strategies for Multiple Types of Math Problems
+Strategies for Multiple Types of ACT Math Problems

-Individual Topic Guides
+Individual ACT Math Topic Guides

-Now let's look at each math topic on the ACT by subject.
+Now, let's look at each math topic on the ACT by subject.

 Plane and Solid Geometry